 Antigua is one of our best-selling destinations; this tropical paradise of offers 365 captivating beaches, many amazing events and a wide range of things to do.
-Sunny all year round, with pristine beaches and clear waters; a holiday to Antigua is just what you need to relax and have some quality holiday time.
-Relaxing days at the beach are not all Antigua has to offer to the passionate traveller; this island has a lively culture, rich history and wild jungle.
+Sunny all year round, with pristine beaches and clear waters; a holiday to Antigua is just what you need to relax.
+Relaxing days at the beach are not all Antigua has to offer; this gorgeous island has a lively culture, rich history and wild jungle.
 The perfect place to mix relaxation with adventure!
 Our Antigua travel guide should tell you everything you need to know about this Caribbean gem…

 Fast Facts About Antigua

 - Time Difference:

 Eastern Caribbean $